teojunda/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed person list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
-* `NOTE` **must contain only alphanumeric characters and punctuation** hardworking, sleepy, …​
+* `NOTE` **must contain only alphanumeric characters and basic punctuation (periods, commas, exclamation marks, question marks) ** hardworking, sleepy, …​

 Examples:
-* `an 1 note/very hardworking student!` adds a note of `very hardworking student!` to the 1st person in the TA Toolkit.
+* `an 1 note/very hardworking student!` adds a note of `very hardworking student!` to the first person in the TA Toolkit.

   ![result for 'an 1 note/very hardworking student!'](images/an_example.png)